 Expose Them to Different Driving Conditions

 These tips can help a new driver navigate challenging conditions with greater confidence and safety.
-It's also a good idea to encourage practice in different conditions under supervision and to consider taking a defensive driving course.
+It's also a good idea to encourage practice under different supervision conditions and consider taking a defensive driving course.

 Teach Them How the Car Runs